ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - update parent app settings to have `["*"]` under skills -> allowedCallers
 - test bots in azure portal via test in web chat

-## Scenario 6: I want a deployed web app  bot and I want to connect to a remote skill chaining with web app via intent recognition
+Non P0 scenario ~~## Scenario 6: I want a deployed web app  bot and I want to connect to a remote skill chaining with web app via intent recognition ~~

 | Date | Test Result| Issues|
 |:-----|:-----------|:------|